finos/common-domain-model/documentation/source/documentation.rst

 MeasureBase
 """""""""""

-The ``MeasureBase`` is a base data type that provides a common component that is useful in the definition of prices and quantities, as defined below:
+``MeasureBase`` is a base data type that consists of two mandatory attributes that define a *measure* generally.
+It provides a common component that is useful in the definition of price and quantity :

+- ``amount``, which is a number and could be a price or a quantity
+- ``unitOfAmount``, which defines the unit in which that amount is expressed

 .. code-block:: Haskell

  type MeasureBase:
    amount number (1..1)
    unitOfAmount UnitType (1..1)

-The ``MeasureBase`` data type consists of two mandatory attributes.
-The first is ``amount``, which could be a price or a quantity, as defined by other attributes.
-The second attribute is ``unitOfAmount``, which uses the ``UnitType`` data type.
-This data type requires the definition of units using one of five defined types:
+The ``UnitType`` data type used to defined the ``unitOfAmount`` attribute requires the definition of units using one of five defined types:

 .. code-block:: Haskell

  type UnitType:
    capacityUnit CapacityUnitEnum (0..1)
    weatherUnit WeatherUnitEnum (0..1)
    financialUnit FinancialUnitEnum (0..1)
    currency string (0..1)
      [metadata scheme]
    frequency cdm.base.datetime.Frequency (0..1)

    condition:one-of

-The ``Price`` and ``Quantity`` data types are both extensions of the ``MeasureBase`` data type, as shown below:
+The ``Price`` and ``Quantity`` data types are both extensions of the ``MeasureBase`` data type, as shown below.

 Price
 """""